top of page

 Missing Skills and Resources

-• Emotional vocabulary for honest expression → The ability to name our limits, needs, and boundaries in ways that are warm and direct without defaulting to apology or over-explanation — so that saying no becomes an act of honesty rather than a source of shame.
+• Emotional vocabulary for honest expression → The ability to name your limits, needs, and boundaries in ways that are warm and direct without defaulting to apology or over-explanation — so that saying no becomes an act of honesty rather than a source of shame.

-• Maintaining connection while being authentic → The capacity to stay genuinely close to others while also remaining true to ourselves — discovering that relationships built on honesty are more nourishing and durable than those built on endless accommodation.
+• Maintaining connection while being authentic → The capacity to stay genuinely close to others while also remaining true to yourself — discovering that relationships built on honesty are more nourishing and durable than those built on endless accommodation.

 Why It’s Worth the Work